 We are a newly established research group at the School of Science at the University of New South Wales Canberra, also known as the Australian Defence Force Academy (ADFA).
 The team uses organic chemistry to make molecules for drug discovery, materials and agricultural research applications.
 We also investigate and develop chemical methodology to aid in our synthetic efforts.

 Team Leader – Dr Tristan Reekie

-Tristan commenced his role as Undergraduate Convenor and group leader at ANU in January 2019.
-He completed his undergraduate studies and PhD at the ANU, where he was heavily involved in the chemistry teaching program.
+Tristan commenced his role as a Lecturer in Chemistry at UNSW Canberra in January 2022.
+He completed his undergraduate studies and PhD at the Australian National University (ANU), where he was heavily involved in the chemistry teaching program.
 He then undertook a two-year postdoctoral fellowship at the ETH in Switzerland in the group of Prof. François Diederich.
 Subsequently, Tristan moved to the University of Sydney as a Senior Postdoctoral Associate working as a medicinal chemist with Prof. Michael Kassiou and then held the position of Undergraduate Convenor at ANU from 2019–2021.
 Tristan has been the co-inventor on a number of patents which have led to the spin-out company Kinoxis Therapeutics for which he remains a scientific consultant.
-Tristan has been an editor for Synthetic Reaction Updates since 2015 and is currently the Deputy Program Director for the Australian Chemistry Olympiad.
+Tristan is also currently the Deputy Program Director for the Australian Chemistry Olympiad.

 - Phil Nashar – Affiliated PhD candidate (ANU)